 - APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Index Return by three, up to the Maximum Total Return on the notes.
-The actual Maximum Total Return will be set on the pricing date and will not be less than 19.00% or greater than 22.00%.
-Accordingly, the actual maximum payment at maturity will not be less than \$1,190 or greater than \$1,220 per \$1,000 principal amount note.
+The actual Maximum Total Return will be set on the pricing date and will not be less than 18.20% (or a maximum payment at maturity of not less than \$1,182.00) per \$1,000 principal amount note.
 The notes may be appropriate for investors anticipating moderate appreciation in the Index during the term of the notes and those seeking to enhance returns through leverage within the specified range of performance in exchange for a Maximum Total Return.
-Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - LIMITED PROTECTION AGAINST LOSS Payment at maturity of the principal amount of the notes is protected against a decline in the Ending Index Level, as compared to the Initial Index Level, of up to 10%.
-If the Ending Index Level declines by more than 10%, for every 1% decline of the Index beyond 10%, you will lose an amount equal to 1% of the principal amount of your notes.
-Accordingly, the notes will outperform the Index on the downside by virtue of the 10% buffer and you will receive a payment equal to at least \$100 per \$1,000 principal amount note at maturity. - DIVERSIFICATION OF THE RUSSELL 2000® INDEX The return on the notes is linked to the performance of the Russell 2000® Index.
-The Russell 2000® Index consists of the middle 2,000 companies included in the Russell 3000ETM Index and, as a result of the index calculation methodology, consists of the smallest 2,000 companies included in the Russell 3000® Index.
-The Russell 2000® Index is designed to track the performance of the small capitalization segment of the U.S. equity market.
-See "The Russell 2000® Index" in the accompanying product supplement no. 39-A-IV. - CAPITAL GAINS TAX TREATMENT You should review carefully the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 39-A-IV.
+Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - DIVERSIFICATION OF THE RUSSELL 2000[®] INDEX The return on the notes is linked to the performance of the Russell 2000[®] Index.
+The Russell 2000[®] Index consists of the middle 2,000 companies included in the Russell 3000ETM Index and, as a result of the index calculation methodology, consists of the smallest 2,000 companies included in the Russell 3000[®] Index.
+The Russell 2000[®] Index is designed to track the performance of the small capitalization segment of the U.S. equity market.
+See "The Russell 2000[®] Index" in the accompanying product supplement no. 39-A-VI. - CAPITAL GAINS TAX TREATMENT You should review carefully the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 39-A-VI.
 Based on the opinion of our special tax counsel, Davis Polk & Wardwell LLP, provided in the accompanying product supplement, we believe that it is reasonable to treat, and we intend to treat, the notes as "open transactions" for U.S. federal income tax purposes.
-Assuming this characterization is respected, the gain or loss on your notes should be treated as longterm capital gain or loss if you hold your notes for more than a year, whether or not you are an initial purchaser of notes at the issue price.
+Assuming this characterization is respected, the gain or loss on your notes should be treated as short-term capital gain or loss, whether or not you are an initial purchaser of notes at the issue price.
 However, the Internal Revenue Service (the "IRS") or a court may not respect this characterization or treatment of the notes, in which case the timing and character of any income or loss on the notes could be significantly and adversely affected.
 In addition, on December 7, 2007, Treasury and the IRS released a notice requesting comments on the U.S. federal income tax treatment of "prepaid forward contracts" and similar instruments, such as the notes.
 The notice focuses in particular on whether to require holders of these instruments to accrue income over the term of their investment.
-It also asks for comments on a number of related topics, including the character of income or loss with respect to these instruments; the relevance of factors such as the nature of the underlying property to which the instruments are linked; the degree, if any, to which income (including any mandated accruals) realized by Non-U.S. Holders should be subject to withholding tax; and whether these instruments are or should be subject to the "constructive ownership" regime, which very generally can operate to recharacterize certain long-term capital gain as ordinary income that is subject to an interest charge.
+It also asks for comments on a number of related topics, including the character of income or loss with respect to these instruments; the relevance of factors such as the nature of the underlying property to which the instruments are linked; and the degree, if any, to which income (including any mandated accruals) realized by Non-U.S. Holders should be subject to withholding tax.
 While the notice requests comments on appropriate transition rules and effective dates, any Treasury regulations or other guidance promulgated after consideration of these issues could materially and adversely affect the tax consequences of an investment in the notes, possibly with retroactive effect.
 Both U.S. and Non-U.S. Holders should consult their tax advisers regarding the U.S. federal income tax consequences of an investment in the notes, including possible alternative treatments and the issues presented by this notice.